TWithers/PiSprinklers/INSTALL.md

 We next need to clone the application repository in the correct directory.
 So move into the /var/www directory (`cd /var/www`) and delete the contents of the directory (`rm -rf .`) With an empty directory, we can now clone the repo to the existing directory: `git clone https://github.com/TimWithers/PiSprinklers.git .`

 After the repository has been cloned, you will need to run `composer install` to install all the packages the program needs to work properly.
 This can take a few minutes as well to download everything.
+After it downloads everything, you are going to be prompted with a few questions, and for the most part, you can just hit enter.
+Make sure you update the database_name to `sprinklers`.

+    database_host: 127.0.0.1 #default#
+    database_port: null #default#
+    database_name: sprinkler #IMPORTANT#
+    database_user: root #default
+    database_password: null #default#
+    mailer_transport: smtp #default#
+    mailer_host: 127.0.0.1 #default#
+    mailer_user: null #default#
+    mailer_password: null #default#
+    secret: #default#
+    forecast_api: #your api key from forecast.io (skip if you want)#
+    address: #your home address or city/state for weather (skip if you want)#
+    timezone: #your timezone to make sure the pi works correctly#

+If you skipped any of this, or there was a typo, or you have not yet got a forecast.io key, you can modify these files at `/var/www/app/config/parameters.yml` and `/var/www/src/SprinklerBundle/Resources/config/parameters.yml`.
+Be careful when modifying these files as spacing is very important and can cause the program not to run if you save it.
+If you don't trust yourself, delete the two files and rerun `composer install` and it will recreate those files and prompt you for your answers.

 The final step to configuring the application is to update application permissions.  `chmod 777 -R /var/www/var/*` This gives the program access to cache, logs, and session data and the ability to create new files in those directories as needed.
 Cache will help speed up the application and ensure the program is running correctly.